CoralVentures/coral_flutter/docs/file_structure.md

 The blocs directory contains our `counter` bloc and some other files.
 Let's first focus on the bloc.

-The `counter_analtics_listener.dart` is where we define our analytic events to be send off to Segment (or wherever).
+The `counter_analtics_listener.dart` is where we define our analytic events to be sent off to Segment (or wherever).
 We will switch over all of our defined eventTypes.

 The `counter_bloc.dart` defines our bloc, the `counter_event.dart` file defines our events, and the `counter_state.dart` file defines our state.